Rich Dudes│The Secret Behind Andrew Tate’s $365 Million Net Worth

 How Andrew Tate made his money

 Andrew Tate is no stranger to success.
 His first million came from a rather unlikely source—his victory in the prestigious 2009 International Sport Karate Association (ISKA) Full Contact Cruiserweight Championship in Derby, England.
-From there, his professional kickboxing career saw him take home anywhere between $50,000 and $200,000 per fight.
+From there, his professional kickboxing career saw him take home between $50,000 and $200,000 per fight.

 But his entrepreneurial pursuits soon came to the fore as Tate, alongside his brother Tristan, established T2 Advertising, a profitable television advertising company.
-He then launched a webcam modeling company which generated up to half a million dollars in profits a month.
+He then launched a webcam modeling company that generated up to half a million dollars in profits a month.

-Tate's money-making empire continued to expand, with investments in 15 Romanian casinos and a 10% stake in the Romanian MMA organization—the Tate brothers split their time between their compound in Romania and properties in the United Arab Emirates.
+Tate's money-making empire continued to expand, with investments in 15 Romanian casinos and a 10% stake in the Romanian MMA organization.
+The Tate brothers split their time between their compound in Romania and properties in the United Arab Emirates.